greyhats13/99co-technical-test/README.md

 All our infrastructure will be deployed using Terraform.
 To aligh with GitOps princle, We will leverage Atlantis as Terraform CI/CD.
 As we use Weave Flux for Application deployment, git will be the source of truth.

 Atlantis will detect any changes for adding new resources.
-Here is the sample configuration for atlantis.yaml
+Here is the sample configuration for atlantis.yaml.
+Atlantis will detect changes on directory that is listed her in every Pull Request.
 ```yaml
 version: 3
 projects: